yuki04160/Clustering-Segmenting-Mall-Customer/README.md

    - Choose variables
      - I decided to use numerical variables: age, annual income, and spending score.
    - Data standardization
-     - Since K-Means is a distance-based algorithm and "age", "annual income", and "spending score" have different units of measurements, I standardized the data to have a mean of 0 and a standard deviation of 1.
+     - Since K-Means is a distance-based algorithm and "age," "annual income," and "spending score" have different units of measurements, I standardized the data to have a mean of 0 and a standard deviation of 1.
 ## Data Modeling
 1. K-means
     - To determine optimal clusters (K), I used three methods: